 Oven roasted veggies are just about my favorite side dish ever.
 They are so easy to make and healthy, yet utterly delicious.
 Besides, you can make them with almost any vegetable you have on hand.
 A brussels sprouts casserole au gratin is one of my favorites.

 When I’m in a hurry on a weeknight, roasted veggies are unquestionably my go-to side dish.
-Simple roasted vegetables with olive oil, sea salt, and black pepper are a classic, but sometimes you need a little variety.
-A brussels sprouts casserole is perfect for filling that void, even if a little unexpected.
+Simple roasted vegetables with olive oil, sea salt, and black pepper are a classic, like these roasted cabbage steaks, but sometimes you need a little variety.
+And, a brussels sprouts casserole is perfect for filling that void, even if a little unexpected.

 In the middle of winter, a brussels sprouts casserole is the ultimate comfort food, and becomes even more so when paired with this creamy sauce and smoky bacon.
 I’ll be the first to admit, though, that I’m happy to make this dish all year round.
 It’s such a wonderful low carb and gluten-free indulgence that you can actually feel good about eating.

 Despite the sometimes controversial brussels sprouts, this roasted brussels sprouts casserole au gratin dish works really well as a crowd-pleasing side.
 I’m seriously convinced that the sauce in this one will turn even the most avid brussels sprouts hater into a new fan.
 It’s that good!

 Unlike a traditional au gratin sauce that requires a flour roux, the one in this brussels sprouts casserole uses the shredded cheddar cheese as a natural thickener.
 It’s completely grain-free!
 The bacon gives a wonderful smoky flavor, but feel free to omit it to make the dish vegetarian if desired.